-Diversity/World Cultures
+Diversity/World Cultures.
 All art history majors should take at least 3 credits of course work that enhances their understanding of cultural diversity, dealing with experiences outside the European and Euro-American tradition or with minority experiences in the United States.
 This requirement does not add to the total 125 credits required for graduation, but can be satisfied by any course in diversity/world cultures within the distribution requirements, major requirements, or electives described above.
-Credits earned through international travel experiences may be used to satisfy this requirement.
+Credits earned through international travel experiences may be used to satisfy this requirement provided the international program takes place outside Europe or subject to individual approval.

-Capstone Experience
+Capstone Experience.
 The art history major does not require a separate capstone course.
-Instead, all art history majors are expected to write a substantial research paper within the context of a 300- or 400-level art history course taken in their final year of study.
+Instead, all art history majors are expected to write a substantial research paper within the context of a 300- or 400level art history course taken in their final year of study.
 The nature and parameters of this paper should be discussed with the art history instructor of the course for which the student wishes to write the capstone paper.